-ANTH 121 Cultural Resource Management (3) 3 hours lecture
+ANTH 121 Cultural Resource Management

 The historical, legal, and operational contexts of Cultural Resource Management (CRM or Applied Archaeology).
 Historical and legal contexts focus on key legislation, such as the National Historic Preservation Act and the California Environmental Quality Act.
 The operational context focuses on the phases of CRM research in the context of technological innovations, budget and time constraints, Native American consultation, and the goals of CRM technical reports.